demisto/content/Packs/CommonScripts/Scripts/ScheduleCommand/README.md

-Schedule a command to run inside the war room at a future time (once or reoccurring)
+Schedules a command to run inside the War Room at a future time.
+Can be once or reoccurring.

 ## Script Data